banga/git-split-diffs/README.md

 Supported syntax highlighting theme names are mentioned here: https://github.com/shikijs/shiki/blob/master/docs/themes.md#all-themes

-Syntax highlighting is the slowest operation, so you can disable it for faster diffs:
+Note that syntax highlighting is the slowest operation, so you can disable it for faster diffs:

 ```
 git config split-diffs.syntax-highlighting-theme ''